Chengara struggle: No support from political parties

 The struggle did not have the backing of any mainstream political parties.
-The mainstream society of Kerala either ignores this struggle or pretends that nothing seriously happen except for a bit of law and order problem.
-Some even perceive this as a violent and militant struggle, thereby indirectly even indicating that they are supported by "Naxals", the communist guerilla.
+The mainstream society of Kerala either ignores this struggle or pretends that nothing serious occurred except for a law and order problem.
+Some even perceive this as a violent and militant struggle, thereby indirectly indicating that they are supported by "Naxals", the communist guerilla.
 However, great personalities from different fields visited the place during the struggle.
-Prominent socio-political leaders, including Medha Patkar, Arundhati Roy, Govindacharaya, and V.M.
-Sudheeran, were among those who had visited Chengara extending solidarity with the families.
-"Somehow, the ruling class seems to be reluctant to consider indigenous people as citizens of this country," complained Sukumaran, a Dalit agitating in Chengara.
+Prominent socio-political leaders including Medha Patkar, Arundhati Roy, Govindacharaya, and V.M.
+Sudheeran, were among those who visited Chengara, extending solidarity to the families.
+"Somehow, the ruling class seems to be reluctant to consider indigenous people as citizens of this country," stated Sukumaran, a Dalit agitating in Chengara.
 "In 2009, the then LDF Government had offered land to some of us but what they were given were rocky waste lands.
-Still, there is no word about the rest of us," he said.
+Still, there is no word about the rest of us."

 The Left Democratic Front (LDF), led by the Communist Party of India-Marxist (CPIM), sees the agitation as illegal, but emphasized that the government is going ahead with its program to allot land to the landless in the state.
 LDF convener Vaikom Viswan said, "The struggle in the Harrisons Malayalam Ltd. estate is to be seen as an encroachment and the talks with the agitators will help expose them.
 The government will do all it can to evict the people from the estate, though it will do all it can to allot land to the landless."
-Communist Party of India-Marxist actually found itself in an awkward position, as it claimed to be the spokesperson of both social groups.
-On one side were the Dalits and Adivasis on the other side the plantation workers and trade-unions.
+The Communist Party of India-Marxist found itself in an awkward position, as it claimed to be the spokesperson of both social groups.
+On one side were the Dalits and Adivasis, and on the other side were the plantation workers and trade-unions.